junxit/us-congress-bills-110/metadata.md

 - 2007-06-14 — Introduced in House
 - 2007-06-14 — Introduced in House
 - 2007-06-14 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-06-15 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2007-06-26 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-06-26 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-06-28 — Committee Consideration and Mark-up Session Held.
+- 2007-06-28 — Ordered to be Reported by Voice Vote.
+- 2007-07-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-30 — Considered under suspension of the rules. (consideration: CR 7/31/2007 H8930-8935)
+- 2007-07-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2722.
+- 2007-07-30 — Mr. Cummings moved to suspend the rules and pass the bill, as amended.
+- 2007-07-30 — Placed on the Union Calendar, Calendar No. 172.
+- 2007-07-30 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-270.
+- 2007-07-30 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-270.